akhostov/quickLines/README.md

 At the moment, this package can only fit single gaussian functions but can be expanded to include multi-component gaussians (e.g., narrow + broad emission line components, fitting doublets such as CIII]1907,1909A and [OII]3726,3728A) and also uses the ```scipy.optimize.curve_fit``` in the fitting process but can be expanded to incorporate other fitting approaches (e.g., Nested Sampling) in the case of complex parameter spaces (e.g., fitting multiple features).

+# Read the Docs
+Documentation for quickLines can be found here: [akhostov.github.io/quickLines](https://akhostov.github.io/quickLines/)

 # Installation
 The installation for this package is easy! just
 ```